zimeon/iiif-spec2md/docs/spec.md

 {: #need}

-The OCFL initiative began as a discussion amongst digital repository practitioners to identify well-defined, common, and application- independent file management for a digital repository's persisted objects and represents a specification of the community’s collective recommendations addressing five primary requirements: completeness, parsability, versioning, robustness, and storage diversity.
+The OCFL initiative began as a discussion amongst digital repository practitioners to identify well-defined, common, and application-independent file management for a digital repository's persisted objects and represents a specification of the community’s collective recommendations addressing five primary requirements: completeness, parsability, versioning, robustness, and storage diversity.

 #### Completeness
 {: #completeness}